$k$-Positivity and high-dimensional bound entanglement under symplectic group symmetries: Introduction

 Then for $k=1,\ldots, d/2-1$, \begin{enumerate} \item $\Le_k^{\rm BH}$ is an \emph{optimal $k$-positive indecomposable linear map}: there exists no other $k$-positive witness that is able to detect strictly more PPT states with Schmidt number larger than $k$;

 \item $\Le^{\rm BH}_k$ cannot be decomposed as $\Le'+\top \circ \Le''$ for any $(k+1)$-positive linear maps $\Le'$ and $\Le''$. \end{enumerate} \end{theorem}

-In this sense, we may refer to $\Le_k^{\rm BH}$ as the \emph{$k$-Breuer–Hall maps}.
-We remark that the construction of optimal $k$-positive indecomposable maps has remained largely out of reach beyond the case $k=1$; here, however, the group symmetry method leads to a substantial simplification of the argument.
-Furthermore, we can provide general Schmidt number criteria (Proposition \ref{prop-Sch-general}) and additional examples of PPT states with high Schmidt number (Corollaries \ref{cor-PPTSchOpt1} and \ref{cor-PPTSchOpt2}) from these linear maps.
+In this sense, we may refer to $\Le_k^{\rm BH}$ as the \emph{$k$-Breuer--Hall maps}.
+We remark that the construction of $k$-positive linear maps possessing either of the above two properties has remained largely out of reach beyond the case $k=1$; here, however, the group-symmetry method leads to a substantial simplification of the argument.
+Furthermore, from these linear maps we derive general Schmidt number criteria (Proposition \ref{prop-Sch-general}) and obtain additional examples of PPT states with high Schmidt number (Corollaries \ref{cor-PPTSchOpt1} and \ref{cor-PPTSchOpt2}).

 As highlighted by our results, there is a sharp contrast between symplectic and \emph{orthogonal group symmetries}.
 In the orthogonal case, the corresponding $(O,O)$-covariant linear maps and $O\otimes O$-invariant bipartite quantum states are given by: